astrostl/vagrant-centos/README.md

 Create your own minimal CentOS base box for Vagrant in a few simple steps:

 1. download a CentOS minimal installation ISO from your favorite mirror
-2. host the 'vagrant-centos-basebox.ks' Kickstart script on a local web server (test with a browser!)
-(1)
+2. host the 'vagrant-centos-basebox.ks' Kickstart script on a local web server (1)
 3. edit 'vagrant-centos-basebox.vars' as appropriate (2)
 4. run `. ./vagrant-centos-basebox.vars`
 5. run `bash vagrant-centos-basebox` to create a clean VM